SUPPORTING THE COMMUNITY

 After New York issued a stay at home order, JAA closed our facility on March 19.
 To stay connected to our members and community, we started several initiatives.

-As a result of the New York City quarantine due to the COVID-19 pandemic, we closed our JAA offices and community hall on March 19, 2020.
-We continue to stay connected to our members and our community through several initiatives:
+During the New York City Quarantine, JAA closed our offices and Community Hall on March 19, 2020.
+We continued to stay connected to our members and our community through several initiatives:

-- We call seniors who don’t have access to the internet in order to check on their health and safety, making sure they know our priority is their well being.
+- We called seniors who don’t have access to the internet to check on their health and safety.
+We made sure they knew our priority was their well being.

-- Volunteers created more than 1,500 masks and donated them to Food Bank of New York, Bowery Mission, the Coalition of Homeless, and to seniors and others in need.
+- Volunteers created more than 1,500 masks and donated them to Food Bank of New York, Bowery Mission, the Coalition of Homeless, and to seniors and people in need.

 - We launched Project Bento on May 4.
-We have been delivering more than 180 bentos a week to seniors and people with disabilities in Manhattan, the Bronx, Queens, and Brooklyn.
-More than 60 volunteers from the entire community are connected to this project.
+We have been delivering more than 180 bentos a week to seniors and people with disabilities in Manhattan (including Roosevelt Island), the Bronx, Queens, and Brooklyn.
+Over 60 volunteers from the entire community connected to this project.

-- We are able to provide support to people who are food insecure and in need by providing them with gift cards that we’ve purchased through our fundraising efforts.
+- We were able to provide support to people who were food insecure and in need.

-- Free consultations on legal matters and other topics of concern within the community are available by telephone.
+- Free consultations on legal matters are available by telephone as well as telephone support for other topics of concern within the community

-- We are offering ZOOM lectures on various topics including health and employment insurance as well as classes on Japanese culture, music, and general well being.
+- ZOOM lectures on various topics including health and employment insurance and classes on Japanese culture, music and general well-being have been offered.